justinhandley/ai-cli/docs/docs/configuration.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

 # Configuration

-AI CLI can be configured with various API keys and AI models to suit your needs.
+AI CLI can be configured with various API keys, AI models, and Git settings to suit your needs.

 ## API Keys